Jaishikha-Sharma/Next-Js-Website/README.md

 # Next Js Travel Website

 Travel Website is a modern and responsive platform built with Next.js and TypeScript, offering a seamless user experience.
-It features AOS animations, Swiper card effects, and a captivating background video in the hero section.
+It features AOS animations, Swiper card effects, tailwind CSS and a captivating background video in the hero section.
 The website also includes a scroll-up functionality, allowing users to easily navigate back to the top.
 With interactive elements and booking services, it provides an engaging experience for browsing destinations and booking travel-related services.
 The site is fully responsive, ensuring a smooth experience on both desktop and mobile devices.

 **ScreenShots**